LucasRessler/Rule-Deployer/README.md

 # Rule Deployer

-**Rule Deployer** is an internal T-Systems tool that streamlines the deployment of NSX Security Groups, Services, and Firewall Rules, specific to FCI.
+**Rule Deployer** is a PowerShell tool that streamlines the deployment of NSX Security Groups, Services, and Firewall Rules, specific to FCI.

 It supports both JSON-based and Excel-based input formats, and automates conversion into the necessary API calls for deployment.

 The tool pre-parses values that require special formatting, performs preemptive integrity checks, and logs detailed error messages to catch mistakes before deployment.

-> **Note**: Due to API limitations, bulk operations are not supported.
+> **Note**: Due to VRA API limitations, bulk operations are not supported.
 All resources are deployed sequentially, which may increase execution time.

 ## 📦 Quick Start